 Loan charge on- Bank Rate is the rate that central banks charges for a loan which they provide to a commercial bank, on the other hand, the repo rate is the rate that commercial banks charge for re-purchasing securities sold by commercial to the central bank

-Definition – Bank Rate is the rate at which Central bank lends loans to financial institutions and another commercial bank.
+Definition – Bank Rate is the rate at which a Central bank lends loans to financial institutions and other commercial banks.
 Repo rate is a short term rate at which commercial banks lends loan to central banks in case they face any shortages

 Goals – Bank Rates are used to fulfill long term goals while repo rate fulfill short term goals